IntelSoftware/AIGamedevToolkit/Documentation~/Getting Started HDRP.md

 ## Add Inference Features

-As mentioned in the previous tutorial, the toolkit adds a graphical user interface (GUI) for adding inference features to a scene.
+As mentioned in the previous tutorial, the toolkit provides a graphical user interface (GUI) for adding inference features to a scene.

 ![toolkit_menu](images/getting-started-hdrp/toolkit-menu-hdrp.png)